-- 1. An authorized agent may withdraw a bid before the bid opening date and time by submitting a written bid withdrawal request at the location where the bid was submitted.
+- 1. Paper bids may be withdrawn by an authorized agent before the bid opening date and time by submitting a written bid withdrawal request at the location where the bid was submitted.
 Withdrawing a bid does not prevent you from submitting a new bid.
 An authorized agent is an individual authorized to submit a bid. - 2.
+Electronic bids may be submitted and resubmitted on Bid Express an unlimited number of times prior to the bid opening time.
+Resubmitting a bid "withdraws" or saves over your previous bid. - 3.
 After the bid opening time, you cannot withdraw a bid.